Relationships: Why Do You Attack and Blame?By Dr. Margaret Paul

 While sometimes you might be able to intimidate or guilt a person into doing what you want, you can NEVER have control over how a person thinks and feels.
 At some point, even if a person complies out of fear or guilt, it may backfire on you.

 - You want to connect with someone, such as a partner, but you don't want to connect through true openness, as you are fearful of being seen and rejected.
 Connecting through a fight or argument seems like a safe way to connect.
-If the other person engages in the argument or fight, then you get the connection you want, but if the other person disengages, then you may be left feeling even more lonely and helpless.
+If the other person engages in the argument or fight, then you get some sense of connection, but if the other person disengages, then you may be left feeling even more lonely and helpless.

 - You have low self-esteem.
 You are terrified of rejection and engulfment.
 You fear being alone.
 You feel insecure and powerless and getting angry and blaming makes you feel more powerful.